-The State of Operation Deviation from the "Sustainable Evaluation Items Yes No Summary description Development Best Practice Principles for TWSE/TPEx Listed Companies" and the reasons:

-- VI.
-If the Company has adopted its own sustainable development best practice principles based on the "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies," please describe any deviation from the principles in the Company's operations:

-The Company's Board of Directors meeting dated March 27, 2015 approved the Company's "Corporate Social Responsibility Best Practice Principles," and the Company's Board of Directors meeting dated March 22, 2023 approved the Company's "Sustainable Development Best Practice Principles;" both were implemented accordingly.
-Therefore, the operation did not significantly deviate from the principles. - VII.
-Other important information to facilitate better understanding of the company's promotion of sustainable development:

-The Company spares no efforts in improving environmental protection, occupational safety, and health promotion.
-All employees also strive to reduce the energy consumption of office equipment, replace obsolete equipment, and reduce resource consumption.
-The Company will continue to pay attention to the development of each issue and trend, so as to gain a reference for striding towards corporate sustainable goals.
+The State of Operation Deviation from the "Sustainable Evaluation Items Yes No Summary description Development Best Practice Principles for TWSE/TPEx Listed Companies" and the reasons: V. Does the Company make reference to V The Company's Board of Directors meeting dated March No significant international reporting standards or guidelines 27, 2015 approved the Company's "Corporate Social difference to prepare sustainable development or other Responsibility Best Practice Principles" and the reports that disclose non-financial information Company's Board of Directors meeting dated March 22, about the Company?
+Does the company obtain 2023 approved the Company's "Sustainable Development third party assurance or certification for the Best Practice Principles", which have been implemented reports above? accordingly.
+The Company did not prepare a corporate social responsibility report that disclosed non-financial information, so there was no such thing as third party 1 1 certification. t best practice principles based on the "Sustainable Developm ribe any deviation from the principles in the Company's oper 7, 2015 approved the Company's "Corporate Social Responsil dated March 22, 2023 approved the Company's "Sustainable nerefore, the operation did not significantly deviate from the p · · · micipies. g of the company's promotion of sustainable development: protection, occupational safety, and health promotion.
+All en anlavaaa algo striva ta bobsolete equipment, and reduce resource consumption.
+The 1 0 - - so as to gain a reference for striding towards corporate sustai 1 0 to pay attention to the development of each issue c and n chu, so as to gain a reference for struting towards corporate sustai naure guais.